National Honey Bee Awareness Day

 • Do your part to protect honey bee hives and populations.

-• If you are in a rural area, consider maintaining hives for the honey.
+• If you live in a rural area, consider maintaining hives for the honey.

 Today's Quote